 And what about the way we work?

 Although automation is unlikely to cause the end of work, it often makes work more alienating.
-Management by algorithm of work-on-demand platforms, for example, tends to treat workers like machines.
+Management by the algorithm of work-on-demand platforms, for example, tends to treat workers like machines.
 Furthermore, many workers aren’t covered by minimum wage rules because technically they are self-employed.
 In relative (and sometimes absolute) terms, workers’ incomes have declined over the past few decades.

 In conclusion, this book is a must-read to understand the transition that affects so many aspects of our lives.
-In this article, I focused primarily on work-related subjects, but Azhar explores many other angles such as the process of de-globalisation (“the world is spiky”) and the commodification of our relationships (“exponential citizens”).
+In this article, I focused primarily on work-related subjects, but Azhar explores many other angles such as the process of de-globalization (“the world is spiky”) and the commodification of our relationships (“exponential citizens”).
 The author is optimistic but cautious.
 If we do not learn to bridge the exponential gap and create institutions fit for this age, we’re at risk of seeing the very fabric of our society and all our democratic institutions destroyed.
 We “have agency over where technology will take us,” he writes.
 “It is our choices and our circumstances that determine how technology is actually used.”
 That’s why it’s up to us to build the “world of abundance and equity” that the exponential age could potentially bring about.

 Photo: Welcome to the Jungle